 Common Examples of How Defective Tires Cause Accidents

-- Crack or weakened structure in the sidewall
+- Cracked or weakened structure in the sidewall

 - Separation of the tire belt or tire tread